railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 * \ ``Cancelled``\: the project has been cancelled and therefore aborted,

-* \ ``Closed``\: the project has been successfully completed.
+* \ ``Closed``\: the project has been successfully completed,

+* \ ``Template``\: the project can be used as a template to make projects based on this.

 On the `Members` tab, add :guilabel:`Members` to the project; this is related to access rights too.

 On the `Billing` tab, you find information to invoice your customer.
 Select the `Customer`; the Invoice address will automatically be filled from the customer form.
+To generate invoices based on time spent on tasks, if activated on a project, you may install :mod:`project_timesheet` by selecting :guilabel:`Bill Time on Tasks` in the :guilabel:`Reconfigure` wizard.
-You also have to complete the invoicing data, such as `Sale Pricelist` and `Invoice Task Work` to directly invoice from task work done.
+Then you can complete the invoicing data, such as `Sale Pricelist` and `Invoice Task Work` to directly invoice from task work done.
 OpenERP allows you to set a `Max.
-Invoice Price` for the project (or subproject).
+Invoice Price` for the project (or sub-project).
 The `Invoiced Amount` shows the total amount that has already been invoiced for the project concerned.

 If you want to automatically keep your customer informed about the progress of the project, check `Warn Partner`.

-.. note:: Warn Partner setup
+.. note:: Warn Partner Setup

    If you check :guilabel:`Warn Partner`, you should define a generic Mail Header and Mail Footer in the :guilabel:`Billing` tab that will be used in the automated email (*Extended view* only).